JamesGerardMann/PrimedSherlock/README.md

 ### Installation
-Prior to cloning the repo, ensure your python enviroment is setup with the following packages
+Prior to cloning the repo, ensure your python environment is setup with the following packages
 ```
 Bio
 Pandas